-The 1040 tax form is the form most people use for filing taxes.
+The 1040 tax form is the one most people use for filing taxes.
 It’s not the easiest to understand, though.
-Form 1040 received an overhaul and revamp in 2018 that was designed to make it shorter and less confusing.
+Form 1040 received an overhaul and revamp in 2018 designed to make it shorter and less confusing.
 But many experts say it didn’t work out that way.

 “The IRS tried to reduce the form to postcard size, but this required additional schedules to be attached.
-And every year after that, the tax form gets expanded,” says Abby Eisenkraft, CEO of Choice Tax Solutions Inc. in New York City and an IRS enrolled agent.
+And every year after that, the tax form gets expanded,” Abby Eisenkraft, CEO of Choice Tax Solutions Inc. in New York City and IRS enrolled agent, says.

 What Is IRS Form 1040?

-Form 1040 is a federal income tax form that most people use to report their tax information to the Internal Revenue Service.
+Form 1040 is a federal income tax form that most people use to report their tax information to the IRS.
 Taxpayers fill out the form with their income and any tax deductions or credits they’re eligible to claim.
-The completed 1040 will also include the amount to be refunded or the amount of taxes owed.
+The completed 1040 will also include the taxpayer’s refund or tax liability amount.